Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: Cross-reality location privacy protection framework in 6G-enabled vehicular metaverses

 \subsubsection{Discrete action---privacy-aware AI agent migration in virtuality}

-In the virtual domain, AI agent migration serves not only to sustain continuous service provisioning under the mobility of AVs, but also as an effective mechanism for enhancing location privacy~\cite{wang2023location}.
+In the virtual space, AI agent migration not only sustains continuous service provisioning under AV mobility but also serves as an effective mechanism for enhancing location privacy~\cite{wang2023location}.
 By dynamically changing the hosting edge server of an AI agent, the one-to-one correspondence between an AV and a specific server can be disrupted, thereby introducing uncertainty into the inferred locations of AVs and reducing privacy risks.
 However, if an AV always migrates its AI agent to the server offering the strongest signal strength, an adversary continuously monitoring the target AI agent can still reconstruct the real trajectory of the target AV.
 Conversely, migrating the AI agent to a distant edge server may increase service response latency and degrade user immersion in 6G-enabled vehicular metaverses.
 To address this tradeoff, privacy-aware AI agent migration is modeled as a discrete action, where an AV optimally selects whether and where to migrate its agent among edge server candidates, achieving a dynamic balance between location privacy protection and service latency reduction.

 Let $c_m^t$ denote the index of the edge server connected to AV $m$ at time slot $t$.
-In a 6G-enabled vehicular metaverse, each AV is connected to exactly one edge server in each time slot, which is expressed as $\mathbbm{1}(c_m^t\in\mathbb{N})+\mathbbm{1}(c_m^t=S)=1$, where $\mathbbm{1}(\cdot)$ is the indicator function.
+In the 6G-enabled vehicular metaverse, each AV is connected to exactly one edge server in each time slot, which is expressed as $\mathbb{I}(c_m^t\in\mathbb{N})+\mathbb{I}(c_m^t=S)=1$, where $\mathbb{I}(\cdot)$ is the indicator function.
 Meanwhile, let $e_m^t$ denote the index of the edge server that hosts the AI agent of AV $m$, referred to as the agent server.
-As illustrated in Fig.~\ref{fig1}, the glowing RSU $n_a\in\mathbb{N}$ represents the edge server providing the strongest signal to AV $m$ at its initial position, serving both as the connected edge server and the initial agent server.
+As illustrated in Figure~\ref{fig1}, the glowing RSU $n_a\in\mathbb{N}$ represents the edge server providing the strongest signal to AV $m$ at its initial position, serving both as the connected edge server and the initial agent server.
 When AV $m$ moves out of the coverage range of RSU $n_a$, it connects to another RSU $n_b\in\mathbb{N}$ that offers the strongest signal at the new position.
 However, the connected server $n_b$ is not necessarily selected as the agent server.
-After evaluating the current location privacy level, AV $m$ may instead choose an alternative RSU $n_c$ ($n_c\in\mathbb{N}$) to balance privacy protection and service latency based on its discrete action decision policy $\boldsymbol{d}_m^t=n_c$.
+After evaluating the current location privacy level, AV $m$ can instead choose an alternative RSU $n_c$ ($n_c\in\mathbb{N}$) to balance privacy protection and service latency based on its discrete action decision policy $\boldsymbol{d}_m^t=n_c$.